emelie-nilsson/Milstone-project1/README.md

 * [Credits](#credits)

 ## Introduction
 The Coffee & Crochet website is targeted at individuals living in Springfield who enjoy socializing with others in the area.
 The aim is to have people attend meetups at local cafés to drink coffee and do crochet.
 Another goal of the website is to encourage people to crochet by highlighting the benefits of needlework.
-The website is designed for all individuals in the area, regardless of age, gender , or prior experience with crocheting.
+The website is designed for all individuals in the area, regardless of age, gender, or prior experience with crocheting.
 ## User experience
 ### User story